cmcb-warwick/VolumeFinder/README.md

 ####Extra code

-A little tool called `checkAxis.ipf` was developed to help visualise and correct spindle axis.
-This is not intended for general use.
+A little tool called `checkAxis.ipf` was developed to help visualise and correct spindle axis in 3D via gizmo.
+Current workflow is to run the load and analysis and then use checkaxis to refine the axis (for all datasets) and then redo the analysis.

 A toy called `SimulateEllipses.ipf` was developed to model idealised spindles as ellipsoid tangents.